openstack/openstack-manuals/doc/cli-reference/source/swift.rst

 ``-H, --header <header:value>``
   Adds a customized request header to the query, like "Range" or "If-Match".
 This option may be repeated.
-  Example :option:`--header` "content-type:text/plain"
+  Example: :option:`--header` "content-type:text/plain"

 ``--skip-identical``
   Skip downloading files that are identical on both sides.

+``--ignore-checksum``
+  Turn off checksum validation for downloads.

 ``--no-shuffle``
-  By default, when downloading a complete account or container, download order is randomised in order to to reduce the load on individual drives when multiple clients are executed simultaneously to download the same set of objects (e.g. a nightly automated download script to multiple servers).
+  By default, when downloading a complete account or container, download order is randomised in order to reduce the load on individual drives when multiple clients are executed simultaneously to download the same set of objects (e.g. a nightly automated download script to multiple servers).
 Enable this option to